Blended finance

-Blended finance is defined "as the strategic use of development finance and philanthropic funds to mobilize private capital flows to emerging and frontier markets", resulting in positive results for both investors and communities.
+Blend finance is defined as "the strategic use of development finance and philanthropic funds to mobilize private capital flows to emerging and frontier markets", resulting in positive results for both investors and communities.
 Blended finance offers the possibility to scale up commercial financing for developing countries and to channel such financing toward investments with development impact.
 As such, blended finance is designed to support progress towards the Sustainable Development Goals (SDGs) set forth by the United Nations.
 Meeting the SDGs will require an additional $2.5 trillion in private and public financing per year as of 2017 estimates, and an additional $13.5 trillion to implement the COP21 Paris climate accord.
-The concept of blended finance can contribute to raising the private financing needed.
-It was first recognized as a solution to the funding gap in the outcome document of the Third International Conference on Financing for Development in July 2015.
+Since the Third International Conference on Financing for Development in July 2015, it has been increasingly recognized as a solution to the development 'funding gap', by raising private financing.
+In 2018, blended finance principles were adopted by the OECD's Development Assistance Committee to guide the design and implementation of the concept.
+Blended finance is also often invoked to raise climate finance for the global South.